eikehmueller/ma32070/lectures/Notes.md

 $$

 ### Total computational cost
-The number of operations to carry out this procedure is:
+The number of operations to carry out this procedure is obtained by summing the number of iterations for all $n-1$ steps:

 $$
 \begin{aligned}